June K. Robinson, MD

 Jeffrey P. Callen, MD

 JAMA Dermatology (formerly the Archives of Dermatology) has been in continuous publication since October 1882.
-It began publication by the American Medical Association in 1920 as Archives of Dermatology and Syphilology; in 1955, it continued publication as Archives of Dermatology.
-It is an international peer-reviewed journal published 12 times a year; the online version is published on the third Wednesday of the month.
-A Middle Eastern and an Indian edition are published bimonthly.
+It began publication by the American Medical Association in 1920 as Archives of Dermatology and Syphilology.
+It is an international peer-reviewed journal published online weekly, every Wednesday, and in a print/online issue 12 times a year.
 The journal publishes material that helps in the development and testing of the effectiveness of diagnosis and treatment in medical and surgical dermatology, pediatric and geriatric dermatology, and oncologic and aesthetic dermatologic surgery.
-Annually, the journal publishes theme issues on topics selected by the editors of The JAMA Network as being of importance to the health of the nation, such as comparative effectiveness research (2012), infectious disease and immunology (2011), and cancer of the skin (2010).
-The acceptance rate is 21%, with an average of 155 days from acceptance to publication, 69 days for articles published online first.
-Its 2011 impact factor is 3.89 (the impact factor is a measure of citation rate per article, and is calculated by dividing 1 year's worth of citations to a journal's articles published in the previous 2 years by the number of major articles [eg, research papers, reviews] published by that journal in those 2 years).
-The editor is June K. Robinson, MD, Northwestern University, Feinberg School of Medicine, Chicago, Illinois and the associate editor is Jeffrey P. Callen, MD, University of Louisville School of Medicine, Louisville, Kentucky.
+The acceptance rate is 13%, with time to first decision as low as 1 day or 34 days with peer review, a median of 58 days from submission to acceptance, and 3.4 months from acceptance to publication.
+All major manuscripts are published Online First.
+The journal’s 2013 impact factor is 4.3.
+The editor is June K. Robinson, MD, Northwestern University, Feinberg School of Medicine, Chicago, Illinois, and the associate editor is Jeffrey P. Callen, MD, University of Louisville School of Medicine, Louisville, Kentucky.

 Access for Developing Countries: The online version of JAMA Dermatology is made freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.